Crowns, Agencies, Boards & Commissions

 Civil Resolution Tribunal

-The Civil Resolution Tribunal (CRT) is Canada’s first-ever online tribunal that will allow British Columbians to resolve strata and small claims disputes online and out of court.
-Currently, the CRT is accepting claims for strata disputes, with small claims intake starting in the spring of 2017.
+The Civil Resolution Tribunal (CRT) is Canada’s first-ever online tribunal that allows British Columbians to resolve strata and small claims disputes online and out of court.
 The CRT provides legal information, self-help tools, and dispute resolution services to help solve disputes as early as possible.

 Environmental Appeal Board